Skip to main content

 Preview the template

-What is a grader 250-hour service?
+What is a grader 250-hour service procedure?

-A 250-hour service is the first tier of scheduled preventive maintenance for a motor grader.
-It is performed every 250 engine hours (or approximately every 4-6 weeks of full-time operation) and is classified as a minor service.
+A grader 250-hour service checklist is a structured preventive maintenance form used by mechanics and fitters to complete the first tier of scheduled servicing on a motor grader.
+It is performed every 250 engine hours (or approximately every four to six weeks of full-time operation) and is classified as a minor service.
 The procedure covers engine oil and filter replacement, air filter inspection, fuel system maintenance, hydraulic system checks, blade and circle inspection, greasing all pivot points and joints, tyre pressure and condition checks, tandem drive inspection, electrical system checks and safety device testing.
-Unlike a daily pre-start check (which confirms the machine is safe to operate), the 250-hour service involves actual maintenance actions: draining and replacing fluids, replacing filters, adjusting components and inspecting wear.
-It is typically performed by a qualified mechanic or fitter, not the operator.

 • Reduced breakdowns: regular oil, filter and fluid changes prevent engine, hydraulic and drivetrain failures that cause unplanned downtime on site.